VictorYing/personal-website/content/author/admin/_index.md

 but also to make it practical to scale workloads that today's systems cannot scale at all.

-Before coming to MIT, I received my B.S.E. in electrical engineering from [Princeton](https://engineering.princeton.edu/), where I worked with [Sharad Malik](http://www.princeton.edu/~sharad/) on [Boolean satisfiability solvers](http://www.fields.utoronto.ca/sites/default/files/talk-attachments/SharadMalik-Fields2016.pdf).
+Before coming to MIT, I received my BSE in electrical engineering from [Princeton](https://engineering.princeton.edu/), where I worked with [Sharad Malik](http://www.princeton.edu/~sharad/) on [Boolean satisfiability solvers](http://www.fields.utoronto.ca/sites/default/files/talk-attachments/SharadMalik-Fields2016.pdf).